MehdiK/Humanizer.jvm/README.md

 ### Extension methods Humanize for Java.Util.Date objects

-You can `Humanize` an instance of `Jav.Util.Date` and get back a string telling how far back or forward in time that is comapered to a given date:
+You can `Humanize` an instance of `Jav.Util.Date` and get back a string telling how far back or forward in time that is compared to a given date:

 ```kotlin
 val cal = GregorianCalendar()